-Engineering and administrative controls will restrict the use of groundwater for potable or industrial purposes and would also require the installation of a vapor barrier for any building built in the area until preliminary remediation goals (PRGs) are met.
+Engineering and administrative controls will restrict the use of groundwater for potable or industrial purposes and would also require the installation of a vapor barrier for any building built in the area until PRGs are met.
 A Land Use Control Implementation Plan (LUCIP) will also be generated to establish LUCs.
 Activity Hazard Analyses (AHAs) and Site Safety and Health Plans (SSHPs) would be required for any future intrusive work at the site.

 The CC-MPS-2009 Feasibility Study (FS) was finalized in March 2021.
-Following the FS, the Proposed Plan (PP) and Record of Decision (ROD) will be completed within 18 months of award (expected completion in 2023).
-The PP and ROD will outline the formal decision to get the site to closure.
+Following the FS, the Proposed Plan (PP) and Record of Decision (ROD) will be completed (expected completion in 2023).
+The PP and ROD will outline the formal decision to achieve site closure.
 Following completion of the PP and ROD, the remedial design (RD), restoration in place (RIP), and any necessary monitoring will be completed (expected to begin in 2024 and carry through the duration of the monitoring).